yuvaldori/gigaspaces-wiki-jekyll/xap101adm/metrics-influxdb-reporter.markdown

 {% endhighlight %}

 Note we're setting the `host` to the location of the InfluxDB installation, and the database is not configured here at all.
 The default port is `4444`. `logOnError` prints the JSON to the log when there's an error, which can be useful for troubleshooting problems.

+# Overriding metrics names

+A user may wish to use a different naming scheme for the metrics.
+This can be accomplished by extending the relevant InfluxDB reporter and overriding the `getMetricNameForReport(String metricName)` method.

+For example, Processing unit metrics are prefixed by `xap.host.pid.gsc.pu.`.
+The following implementation shortens that prefix to `pu.`:

+{% highlight java %}
+public class MyInfluxDBHttpReporter extends InfluxDBHttpReporter {
+    public MyInfluxDBHttpReporter(InfluxDBHttpReporterFactory factory) {
+        super(factory);
+    }

+    @Override
+    protected String getMetricNameForReport(String metricName) {
+        final int pos = metricName.indexOf("pu.");
+        return pos != -1 ? metricName.substring(pos) : metricName;
+    }
+}
+{% endhighlight %}

+To learn how to configure and install this custom reporter, refer to [Custom Reporter](./metrics-custom-reporter.html).